SteadyCadence/api-docs/content/01-introduction.md

 Welcome to the Cadasta Platform API documentation.

+> add
-> add note about reading the intro to the system documentation
+* note about reading the intro to the system documentation
+* Overview about REST (now common practice, see [Mapbox docs](https://www.mapbox.com/api-documentation/))

 Using this platform API, you can: